Dual Degrees & Areas of Concentration

 Clinical Neuroscience

-The goal of this certificate program is to train specialists who will participate at the forefront of clinical and academic practice and disease-oriented research.
+The goal of this program is to train specialists who will participate at the forefront of clinical and academic practice and disease-oriented research.
 The program combines curricular enrichment in the neurosciences, mentoring, special extracurricular activities and research opportunities.
 For more information, visit www.med.upenn.edu/cnst

-Bridging the Gaps Clinical Scholar
+Community Health - Bridging the Gaps

 This program links the training of health and social service professionals with the provision of health-related services to underserved communities.
 Visit Bridging the Gaps for more information.